-Problems can continue to happen to good people after they file a Chapter 13 to attempt keeping their home.
-You may have filed the Chapter 13 in good faith hoping to make the payments.
-However, you may have later fallen behind again due to disability, divorce, death in the family or other problems.
-Voluntarily Dismissing a Chapter 13 109(g) and refiling in hopes of a second chance has specific problems you need to know about.
+Problems can continue to happen to good people after they file Chapter 13 to attempt keeping their home.
+You may have filed Chapter 13 in good faith hoping to make the payments.
+However, you may have later fallen behind again due to disability, divorce, death in the family, or other problems.
+Voluntarily dismissing a Chapter 13 109(g) and refiling in hopes of a second chance has specific problems you need to know about.

-If you fall behind in paying the mortgage after filing a chapter 13, the lender will file a motion to terminate the stay.
+If you fall behind in paying the mortgage after filing chapter 13, the lender will file a motion to terminate the stay.
 If they are successful and go back to foreclosing, there may be no reason to continue the bankruptcy.
-In those circumstances, you may need to dismiss the Chapter 13 case and you may want to refile.
+In those circumstances, you may need to dismiss the Chapter 13 case and refile.
 However, the problem is that you are only allowed one bite at the apple.

-If you dismiss a Chapter 13 case and file a second petition you normally must wait over 6 months before you refile the second case.
-During that period if you don’t or can’t delay the foreclosure the house will be sold.
-Sometimes you can refile, and the bank may not object.
-But you are taking a risk that the second case will be dismissed.
+Then, if you dismiss a Chapter 13 case and file a second petition you normally must wait over six months before you refile the second case.
+During that time if you don’t or can’t delay the foreclosure, the house will be sold.
+Sometimes you can refile, and the bank doesn’t object.
+But you are taking a big risk that the second case will be dismissed.

 Congress enacted section 109(g)(2) to stop the abuse of repeated bankruptcy filings.
 If you attempt to refile you have given the bank 180 days in state court to finish a foreclosure.
 Section 109(g)(2) provides an individual may not be a debtor: “if the debtor requested and obtained a voluntary dismissal of a previous bankruptcy case at any time in the preceding 180 days.”

 Some judges believe the court must mandatorily dismiss any Chapter 13 filed within 180 days after voluntarily dismissing a prior Chapter 13.
 These courts look at it as an eligibility requirement In re Andersson, 209 B.R. at 78.
-Dismiss your own case and you are ineligible to file bankruptcy.
+However, dismiss your own case and you are ineligible to file bankruptcy.

-Others will look to see if there was a causal connection was there some event or cause which damaged the debtor and caused the failure of the Chapter 13 plan.
-If there is some reason or cause completely unrelated to the motion for relief from stay the court can chose to allow the second case.
+Others look to see if there is a causal connection.
+For instance, was there an event or cause which damaged the debtor and caused the failure of the Chapter 13 plan?
+If there is some reason or cause completely unrelated to the motion for relief from stay, the court can choose to allow the second case.
 In re Duncan, 182 B.R.
 156, 159 (Bankr.
 W.D.
 Va.
 1995).

-Other courts will use common sense and use their discretionary approach.
+Other courts use common sense and use their discretionary approach.
 In re Hutchins 303 B.R.
 503, 505 (Bankr.
 N.D.
 Ala.
 2003).
 The circuits are not uniform, and you may find different judges within the same district using different approaches.
-Even the same judge may not be consistent.
-The debtor can file a second case and often it may be approved anyway.
+Even the same judge might not be consistent.
+The debtor can file a second case and often it is approved anyway.
 But the debtor is taking a risk.
-If you are having problems see us for real answers.
+So, if you’re having problems see us for real answers.